personalized-react-template/react-ts-shadcn-template/README.md

 The recommended Vite configuration has already been implemented.

-SEO ready, modify your prefered metadata in metadata.ts.
-This uses react-helmet-async.
+SEO ready, modify your prefered metadata in `metadata.ts`.
+This uses [react-helmet-async](https://www.npmjs.com/package/react-helmet-async).

 ## Easy to create and ZERO configuration needed